alkem-io/website/content/en/legal/hub/tos-b2b.md

 3.2  It is your responsibility to make any and all arrangements necessary in order to access Our Site.

-3.3  Access to Our Site is provided “as is” and on an “as available” basis. ** what do other SaaS platforms offer in terms of continuity guarantees?**
+3.3  Access to Our Site is provided “as is” and on an “as available” basis.

 3.4  Use of Our Site is subject to Our Website Terms of Use https://alkem.io/legal/hub/#tc.
 Please ensure that you have read them carefully and that you understand them.